 The SCI values input and participation from many community stakeholders, including town residents, local business and government leaders, and regional economic partners.
 Our overall goals are to:

 We support the approach of each unique community.
-Organizations participating in SCI include analysis and planning to ensure that each community is equipped to succeed beyond the 4-year grant partnership.
+Organizations participating in SCI include analysis and planning in their work to ensure that each community is equipped to succeed beyond the 4-year grant partnership.
 Strategies throughout the grant include:

-Communities in our SCI program are responsible for providing a report to the Foundation annually, due on the anniversary of the grant receipt date.
+Communities in our SCI program are responsible for providing an annual report in advance of their annual grant renewal.
 We encourage the community to track and evaluate benchmarks and outcomes, as well as to make refinements and adjustments along the way to improve effectiveness.
-We want every community to get the maximum benefit from its SCI program involvement!
+We seek to connect grantees with other grant opportunities for future success!